MiSTer-devel/C128_MiSTer/README.md

   * C128 Basic (ROM2+3, 32k)
   * Character ROM (8k)
 * `boot1.rom` containing the drive ROMs in this order:
-  * 2x 1541 DRIVE ROM (64k total) (repeat 4x if it's a 16k ROM image)
+  * 2x 1541 drive ROM (64k total) (repeat 4x if it's a 16k ROM image)
-  * 2x 1570 DRIVE ROM (64k total)
-  * 2x 1571 DRIVE ROM (64k total)
+  * 2x 1571 drive ROM (64k total)
-  * 2x 1581 DRIVE ROM (64k total)
+  * 2x 1581 drive ROM (64k total)

-In `boot1.rom`, each drive's ROM is repeated twice, the first ROM is used for drive 8, the second for drive 9.
+Each drive's ROM is repeated twice in `boot1.rom`.
+The first ROM is used for drive 8, the second for drive 9.
 This makes it possible to use different ROMs in the two drives.
-The standard 1541 ROM images are 16k and need to be repeated 4 times to fill the 64k space.
+The 1541 ROM is 16k and needs to be repeated 4 times to fill the 64k space.

 #### Using MRA files